← Return to search results

 photograph of doctor's shingle with caduceus image

 A recent study has drawn attention to the relatively poor medical reasoning capabilities of terminally-ill patients.
-When confronted with complicating factors, a group of terminal cancer patients demonstrated decreased appreciation and understanding of their prognosis in comparison to their healthy adult counterparts.
-More concerning, perhaps, is the study’s finding that attending physicians were not consistent in recognizing these deficiencies in competence.
+These groups continue to show a marked lack of understanding of their condition and their future care.
+More concerning, perhaps, is the study’s finding that medical staff consistently failed to recognize these deficiencies in competence.
 Ultimately, the study supports mounting evidence that the bright line we draw to separate individual autonomy from institutional paternalism is too simplistic.
 Patient competence is overestimated and physicians’ impact is underappreciated.
-These findings have important implications for our conceptualization of informed consent.
+And this has important implications for how we see informed consent.

 Informed consent is a process, made up of the many communications between a doctor and a patient (or clinical investigator and research participant).
 Details regarding the purpose, benefits, and risks of, as well as alternatives to, a given treatment are relayed so as to enable potential clients to deliberate and decide whether the medical intervention offered aligns with their interests.
 As a patient has all the freedom to decide what should or should not happen to her body prior to undergoing a clinical trial or medical procedure, the decision is to be made free from coercion; the doctor acts so as to facilitate patient decision-making.
 Achieving this requires adequate, accurate information be provided in terms the patient can easily understand.